-So, the first thing to do when buying a bike is to ride it, for as long as the dealer will let you, so you can be sure it’s right for you.
+So the key thing when buying a bike is to ride it, for as long as the dealer will let you, so you can be sure it’s right for you.

 Options and accessories can make a huge difference to a bike.
 Check that the machine you’re buying has what you want.
-Things such as ABS can still be optional.
-It’s a huge safety benefit, so make sure the bike you buy has it.
-It’s worth the small extra cost, much of which you’ll recover when you sell.
-It’s the same with traction control.
+Things like ABS, traction control and other modern rider aids can deliver a huge safety benefit, so make sure the bike you buy has them.

-The sticker price is one thing and can be a stretch.
+The sticker price is one thing, and can be a stretch.
 But the actual cost of owning a bike comprises many things.
-You want to know as much as you can before you decide.
-Between the dealer’s knowledge and your own research, you should establish:
+You want to know as much as you can before you make a decision.
+Between the dealer’s knowledge and your own research you should establish:

-Depreciation is a big cost – usually the biggest of all–but difficult to define in advance.
-Mileage, condition, accessories (some add value, some take it away) all play their part.
-Ask around about resale and see how much interest there’s on similar bikes.
+Depreciation is a big cost – usually the biggest of all – but difficult to define in advance.
+Mileage, condition, accessories (some add value, some take it away): they all play their part.
+Ask around about resale and see how much interest there is around similar bikes.

 Other things to establish and talk through with the dealer:

-From a finance perspective, you can work out how much the bike will cost you to buy.
+From a finance perspective, you’ll be able to work out how much the bike will actually cost you to buy.
 The dealer will need their finance department to work this out, and the costs can vary a lot depending on the term and any early repayment charges.

-If it’s just a learner bike you’re after, something you’ll only use for a year to get your licence, it’s better to buy something cheap which you won’t lose much money on.
+If it is just a learner bike you’re after – something you’ll have for a year to get your licence then dispose of – it’s better to buy something cheap which you won’t lose much money on.
 If you intend to keep the bike after getting your licence, as we’ve observed in reviews of the latest LAMS bikes, many are very capable, enjoyable machines suited to longer-term ownership.